2025–26 Chelsea F.C. Women season

-The 2025–26 season will be Chelsea Women's 34th competitive season and 16th consecutive season in the FA Women's Super League, the top flight of English women's football.
-Chelsea will compete in the domestic league as six-time defending champions since the 2019–20 season, as well as defending champions in both the Women's FA Cup and Women's League Cup.
+The 2025–26 season was Chelsea Women's 34th competitive season and 16th consecutive season in the FA Women's Super League, the top flight of English women's football.
+Chelsea competed in the domestic league as six-time defending champions since the 2019–20 season, as well as defending champions in both the Women's FA Cup and Women's League Cup.
+Chelsea finished 3rd in the league, relinquishing the title to Manchester City and won their only trophy in the League Cup against Manchester United.
+Sam Kerr departed the club after six years and winning eleven trophies with the club, having spent a majority of the previous two years on the sidelines; she equalled the club goalscoring record set by Fran Kirby in their last league game against United.